SEN Provision

 If you have any concerns regarding your child’s progress or well-being, then please speak to either your child’s form teacher or Mrs Karen Towe (Lerning Support coordinator) to discuss your concerns.

-should I do if I think my child/young person may have special educational needs?
+Does the school know if children/young people need extra help and what should I do if I think my child/young person may have special educational needs? |

 At different times in their school life, a child or young person may have a special educational need.
 The Code of Practice 2014 defines SEN as follows: